2022 Missouri train derailment: Derailment

 Preliminary reports from the Missouri State Highway Patrol (MSHP) stated the train hit the dump truck at a passive grade crossing that was characterized as "uncontrolled", having only crossbuck signs and a stop sign to the right of the road for vehicles traveling north; the crossing lacked active features such as warning lights or mechanical arms.
 The rails run on an elevated berm approximately 9 ft above the road surface and consequently the highway grade "approach ... is very, very steep"; in addition, the county had warned both the state of Missouri and BNSF in May 2022 that overgrown brush next to the crossing had compromised the visibility of rail traffic.

 A train passenger told reporters that suddenly the car he was traveling in flipped over and the passengers, seats, bags, and other debris were tossed everywhere.
 After it stopped, he said, he could smell fumes everywhere, causing many to panic about the possibility of fire.
 Another passenger, traveling in a sleeper car, said the car rocked for a bit and the lights flickered before there was dust coming through his window.
 He grabbed his backpack before evacuating the train with other passengers, and then he and others helped other passengers reach the ground after evacuating the cars.

 A group of Boy Scouts from Wisconsin was on board the train, returning from a trip to the Philmont Scout Ranch; they provided first aid to victims until emergency crews could reach the remote area.
 At least one Scout was credited with providing comfort to the truck driver until he died at the scene.
 About 20 emergency crews responded to the derailment.
 These crews included law enforcement, fire and ambulance services, and medical helicopter services.
 The first crews arrived within 20 minutes of receiving a 911 call.
 Locals who lived near to the tracks helped move first responders, the injured, and debris with their all-terrain vehicles.

 Victims

 The truck driver, 54-year-old Billy Barton II, of Brookfield, Missouri, died shortly after the collision.
-Two train passengers, aged 58 and 56, both of DeSoto, Kansas, also died at the scene.
+Two train passengers, 58-year-old Rachelle Cook and 56-year-old Kim Cook, both of DeSoto, Kansas, also died at the scene.
 A third passenger, aged 82, of Kansas City, Missouri, died the next day at a hospital.
 A final tally by the MSHP counted up to 150 people injured, of which 40 were hospitalized.
 One day after the crash, 15 remained in hospitals.